redpesk-common/afb-perm-check-ex/EXAMPLE.md

 that are not inserted in the framework but that trust to use it for permission checking.

-So let explore that example.
+So let's explore that example.

 ## Description of the example

-An edge equipement is running a on a MCU too smal to handle permission logic.
-That equipement is securely connected using a trusted connection to a server that can check the permissions using cynagora service.
+An edge equipment is running a on an MCU too small to handle permission logic.
+That equipment is securely connected using a trusted connection to a server that can check the permissions using cynagora service.

-In that example, the MCU leverage afb-zephyr items that natively integrates redpesk framework permission checking.
-That native permission check is compiled in a such way that instead of calling directly cynagora service calls a redpesk API for checking the permission.
+In that example, the MCU leverages afb-zephyr items that natively integrates redpesk framework permission checking.
+That native permission check is compiled in a such way that instead of calling directly cynagora service it calls a redpesk API for checking the permission.

-Because redpesk APIs can be distribute across machines, the effective service of permission check is done on the remote machine by querying cynagora service and by transfering the answer to the original requester.
+Because redpesk APIs can be distributed across machines, the effective service of permission check is done on the remote machine by querying cynagora service and by transferring the answer to the original requester.

 Below figure shows that: